 In 2012, CAB programs assisted 9,022 unduplicated low-income people with emergency, sustaining or self-sufficiency services, as well as addressing an additional 7,147 requests for information and referral or brief services.
 Over 74% of CAB’s clients had a family income of less than 100% of the Federal Poverty Guidelines and 25% less than 150% of the Guidelines.

-This year is the 50th anniversary on the War on Poverty and it's a time for coming together.
-Let's meet on the rooftop of the Community Foundation building to share hors d'oeuvres, wine, stories and strategies.
-Fifty years ago, Lyndon Johnson declared a War on Poverty.
-Sept.
-4th, CAB launches a community dialogue on poverty in Santa Cruz County.
-Join this important COMMUNITY CONVERSATION as we honor past victories in the War On Poverty, acknowledge present endeavors and explore possibilities for future community action. >MORE
+On September 4th, 2014 CAB honored the 50th anniversary on the War on Poverty with the launch of a Community Conversation.
+It was a time for coming together.
+Community leaders, organizations and individuals met on the rooftop of the Community Foundation building to share hors d'oeuvres, wine, stories and strategies.
+It was fifty years ago when Lyndon Johnson declared a War on Poverty.
+Over the next year we’ll continue the community dialog on poverty launched on Sept.
+4th.
+Join the continuing COMMUNITY CONVERSATION.
+On September 4, 2014, we honored past victories in the War On Poverty and acknowledged present endeavors.
+As we go forward we are committed to share community information and support and committed to explore possibilities for future community initiatives.